 The ratio of permanent grassland to agricultural land is set by EU countries at national or regional level (with a 5% margin of flexibility).
 Moreover, EU countries designate areas of environmentally sensitive permanent grassland.
 Farmers cannot plough or convert permanent grassland in these areas.

 Ecological focus areas

-Farmers with arable land exceeding 15 ha must ensure that at least 5% of their land is an Ecological Focus Area in order to safeguard and improve biodiversity on farms.
+Farmers with arable land exceeding 15 ha must ensure that at least 5% of their land is an EFA in order to safeguard and improve biodiversity on farms.

-Organic farmers automatically receive a greening payment for their farm, as they are considered to provide environmental benefits by the nature of their work.
+Organic farmers automatically receive a greening payment for their farm, as they are considered to provide environmental benefits through the nature of their work.

 Other exemptions may apply, depending on the individual situation of a farmer.

 EU countries may allow farmers to meet one or more greening requirements through equivalent practices.
 Equivalent practices must be based on agri-environment schemes under EU countries' rural development programmes or national/regional certification schemes.

 Each EU country ensures that farmers using alternative practices do not benefit from income support from both mandatory greening and rural development funds.